-Here, we propose a scheme to generate arbitrary symmetric entangled states by only global single-qubit rotations in a teared Hilbert space.
-The description of symmetric corresponds to a state with the maximal total angular momentum which is on the surface of a Bloch sphere.
+Inspired by recent works \cite{bretheau_quantum_2015,chakram_multimode_2022} on engineering photons with resolved energy shifts, here we propose a scheme to generate arbitrary symmetric entangled states by only global single-qubit rotations in a torn Hilbert space.
+The description of symmetric state corresponds to a state with the maximal total angular momentum which is on the surface of a Bloch sphere.
 The physical system is based on spin-1/2 qubits in a high cooperativity (such as 200) resonator.
 Due to the high cooperativity and nonlinearity of resonators, the resonant frequency is highly influenced by the angular momentum of qubits.
 Each eigenstate of the angular momentum (Dicke state \cite{dicke1954coherence}) corresponds to one particular resonant frequency.
-By sending light or microwave with different frequencies, the Hilbert space of qubits is teared into pieces.
+By sending light or microwave with different frequencies, the Hilbert space of qubits is torn into pieces.
 Under this condition, even a global single-qubit rotation to all qubits can induce strong entanglement among the whole ensemble.
 In this manuscript, we will mathematically prove the capability to generate arbitrary symmetric states and show a few examples on creating famous entangled states with our scheme, such as Dicke states, GHZ states, and SSS.
 All these states only require very few steps to reach a high fidelity above 99\%.
-Meanwhile, the SSS only need one sequence to have a squeezing factor $\xi_R^2\sim1/N^{0.843}$ which is close to the HL and useful in metrology.
+Meanwhile, the SSS only need one sequence to achieve a squeezing of $\xi_R^2\sim1/N^{0.843}$ which is close to the HL and useful in metrology.
 Particularly, the high cooperativity system has been achieved in varieties of platforms, including the atom-optical cavity systems and the superconducting qubits.
 Currently, the cooperativity $\eta$ in the atom-optical cavity system is close to 200 \cite{kroeze2023high}.
-In superconducting system, the cooperativity $\eta$ is even higher.
+In superconducting-qubit system, the cooperativity $\eta$ is even higher.
 A transmission line connecting to gatemon qubits can have an $\eta$ larger than 400 \cite{huo2023gatemon}, and a 3D microwave superconducting cavity containing qubits has an $\eta$ large than $10^6$ \cite{rigetti2012superconducting,chakram2021seamless,milul2023superconducting}.
 These recent demonstrations suggest our scheme is actually practical and can be experimentally realized.